 “There is a human desire to come together, to reach out to one another for love and for support,” University of California President Janet Napolitano told the roughly 20,000 people packed in the stadium, according to campus police.
 “We are here because we want to share memories of the young lives struck down far too soon.”

 Napolitano was one of several speakers at the event late Tuesday afternoon, capping a formal day of mourning on campus.
 Some represented the Southern California university, others spoke for religious centers based nearby, and then there was the father of one victim who spoke for his family and two others.

-While two families offered prayers for their sons' killer, there was only one brief mention -- by a faculty member -- of Elliot Rodger
+While two families offered prayers for their sons’ killer, there was only one brief mention – by a faculty member – of Elliot Rodger by name.

 He is the only one of the seven killed who didn’t attend UCSB.
 In a 137-page document, not to mention videos and musings on social media, the 22-year-old hinted that years of rejection and jealousy led him to lash out against beautiful women and popular men.

 Relatives of those Rodger killed described their loved ones as caring, generous and kind.
 They wanted Tuesday to be about the goodness the victims represented, not the venom connected to their demise.

 As the family of Cheng Yuan Hong intoned: “May we together create a peaceful world and let hatred be gone with the wind.”

 The 20-year-old Hong was one of Rodger’s roommates and first three victims – along with 19-year-old George Chen and 20-year–old Weihan “David” Wang.
 Each was stabbed to death.

 A friend of Rodger’s family said Rodger recently had a feud with his roommates, complaining to his landlord that they were too noisy and played lots of video games.
 He hinted at his plans for them in his manifesto, writing in apparent reference to Chen and Hong, “I’d even enjoy stabbing them both to death while they slept.”